yesidetalabi/infrastructure/README.md

-# infrastructure
+# infrastructure creation
-Labs for Handson experience with creating AWS Cloud infrastructure using Terraform
+Labs for Handson experience with creating ec2 using Terraform